View Document Text

 trading.

-Risks Of Global Investing
+Risks of Global Investing

 Global Investing involves special economic and political considerations.
 Such considerations include